 B.A.
 History/Psychology M.Ed.
-Teacher Leadership Certifications: History; Psychology; Social Studies composite; International Baccalaureate's Theory of Knowledge; AP Macroeconomics; AP Microeconomics; Ethics, Economy & Entrepreneurship; Gifted & Talented
+Teacher Leadership Certifications: History; Psychology; Social Studies composite; International Baccalaureate Theory of Knowledge; AP Macroeconomics; AP Microeconomics; Ethics, Economy & Entrepreneurship; Gifted & Talented, Quality School Teacher.

 Mr. Harris has resided in San Antonio since 1977.
 He is an Eagle Scout, and earned a Bachelor of Arts in History/Psychology from Texas State University in 1990.
-There, he played Water polo for the university as well as competed on the Cycling team.
-Harris and the team won back-to-back South Central Conference (Texas, Oklahoma, Louisiana, Arkansas) Championships.
+There, he played Water polo for the university, as well as competed on the Cycling team helping the team win back-to-back South Central Conference (Texas, Oklahoma, Louisiana, Arkansas) Championships.
 He was San Antonio City Champion (Category 4) in 1988.

 Mr. Harris coached swimming and water polo at Judson for 11 years, and coached swimming for the next six years at Reagan.
 His swim teams were 7x District Champions, 3x Regional Champions, and 2x Regional Champions in Water Polo.
 Harris was a 7x District Coach of the Year, and once Regional Coach of the Year.

 Harris has coached 46 All-State athletes, 61 Swimming/Diving All-Americans, 6 Water Polo All-Americans, 23 Academic All-Americans, 4 Swimming Individual State Champions, and 192 lettermen.
 Five of his former swimmers earned Olympic Trials cuts, with one making two Olympic teams.
 He retired from coaching in 2008 to spend more time with his family and pursue his M.Ed. in Teacher Leadership, which he earned in 2009 from Lamar University.